-Group 4 (if needed): Reads other books about plant growth, such as From Seed to Dandelion, From Seed to Pumpkin, and From Acorn to Oak Tree by Jan Kottke, or From Seed to Plant and It Could Still Be a Flower by Allan Fowler.
+Group 4 (if needed): Reads other books about plant growth.
+I recommend From Seed to Dandelion, From Seed to Pumpkin, and From Acorn to Oak Tree by Jan Kottke, or From Seed to Plant and It Could Still Be a Flower by Allan Fowler.
 See the Plants and Trees Book List for more suggestions.

 Group 5 (if needed): Illustrates the story with paper and crayons, colored pencils, or markers.

-Step 6: Rotate the groups so every child has a chance to plant their seeds.
+Step 6: Rotate the groups so every student has a chance to plant seeds.

 Step 7: Have students place their labeled seed cups in a sunny area of the classroom.

-Step 1: Over the next week or so, have the children water the seeds, watch, and write their observations in their notebooks.
+Step 8: Over the next week or so, have students water the seeds, watch, and write their observations in their notebooks.

-Step 3: Bind the students' stories to create a class book about plants.
+Step 10: Bind students' stories to create a class book about plants.

-- Have students tell three facts about growing plants.
+- Have each student tell you three facts about growing plants.

 - Write a story about plants.